unionai/unionai-docs/source/getting-started/managing-apps.md

 # Managing apps

-If you need to create a serverless application to allow external systems to run compute on Union, e.g. a Github action that registers or runs workflows.
+You need to create an application to allow external systems to run compute on Union, e.g. a Github action that registers or runs workflows.

 ## Creating an API key